The 411 on a Georgia Hit and Run

 Contact The Macon Hit and Run Attorneys of Buzzell, Welsh & Hill

-If you’ve been the victim of a hit and run accident, the Macon car accident attorneys at Buzzell, Welsh & Hill can help fight for the compensation you deserve.
-Our team of attorneys handle all types of auto accidents and we will pursue all available forms of compensation, including payment for medical expenses, lost wages, pain and suffering, and possible punitive damages.
+If you’ve been the victim of a hit and run in Georgia, the Macon car accident attorneys at Buzzell, Welsh & Hill can help fight for the compensation you deserve.
+Our team of attorneys handle all types of auto accidents and we will pursue all available forms of compensation, including payment for medical expenses, lost wages, pain and suffering, and possibly punitive damages.

 To schedule a free consultation today, call us at (478) 271-2072 or click here to complete our contact form.